You can keep chickens providing you meet these guidelines, which are considered as best practice:

 - food and straw must be kept in vermin proof receptacles

 - waste must be cleared up and disposed at least once a week.

-Coops of over 10 square metres must have council approval.
-Refer to the Council's web site information on outbuilding.
+Coops of more than 10 square metres must have Council approval.
+Refer to information on outbuildings.